 “I can tell the Liverpool supporters that we, as a club, have done everything within our means to convince Philippe that remaining part of LFC was as attractive as moving to Spain, but he is 100 percent certain his future – and that of his family – belongs at Barcelona.
 It is his dream and I am now convinced there is nothing left at our disposal to change his mind.”

-However, given Coutinho’s stance on moving to the Nou Camp in the winter transfer window, the Reds hierarchy were forced to bow to his demands and reportedly agreed a British record transfer fee of €160 million with the Spanish giants.
+However, given Coutinho’s stance on moving to the Nou Camp in the winter transfer window, the Reds hierarchy was forced to bow to his demands and reportedly agreed on a British record transfer fee of €160 million with the Spanish giants.

 Jurgen Klopp as quoted, he said: